Hegseth faces senators' concerns not only about his behavior but also his views on women in combat

 Pressed if they should serve in combat, Hegseth said they already do.

-As he walked into a meeting with South Dakota Sen. Mike Rounds on Thursday, Hegseth said he’s “fighting and ready to go.”

-Sitting with Rounds in his office a few minutes later, Hegseth told reporters that there is “an incredible amount of knowledge” in the Senate and on the Senate Armed Services committee and that “I welcome that knowledge, I welcome that advice.
-That’s why we’re here.”

-Hegseth has yet to meet with Duckworth or any of the other Democrats on the committee.
-Duckworth, a Democrat and Purple Heart recipient who piloted a Blackhawk helicopter during the Iraq War, and lost both legs when it was hit by a rocket-propelled grenade, also rose to the rank of lieutenant colonel before retiring after 23 years in the Reserve forces.
+As he tries to shore up votes in his own party, Hegseth has yet to meet with Duckworth or any of the other Democrats on the committee.
+Duckworth, a Democrat and Purple Heart recipient, also rose to the rank of lieutenant colonel before retiring after 23 years in the Reserve forces.
 She later served as an assistant secretary at the Department of Veterans Affairs.

-Cramer added that he told Hegseth that his confirmation hearing “won’t be pleasant” as Democrats, in particular, grill him on his views.
+North Dakota Sen. Cramer said he told Hegseth that his confirmation hearing “won’t be pleasant” as Democrats, in particular, grill him on his views.
+As members of the Armed Services panel, both Ernst and Duckworth will have a chance to ask him questions.

 Trump, for now, appears to be standing aside as Hegseth fights to preserve his nomination, even as suggestions float about a possible replacement pick, including former Trump rival Florida Gov. Ron DeSantis, to lead the Pentagon.